ernestknurov/autonomous-robot/README.md

 3. **APPROACH** - Marker is visible.
 The robot centers the marker in the camera frame by adjusting heading (turning), then moves forward toward it.
 Continues until the marker fills enough of the frame (reaches area threshold).

-4. **AVOID** - Obstacle detected within safety threshold.
+4. **AVOID** - Obstacle detected from ultrasonic distance and/or depth hazard score.
 Robot backs up, turns left or right alternately to find a clear path, then returns to SEARCH.

 5. **LOST_TARGET** - Marker was recently seen but is now out of view.
 Instead of full exploration, the robot makes small turns in the direction the marker was last seen, searching for it locally.
 If the marker isn't re-detected within a timeout, it returns to SEARCH.